Palmer-Lab-UCSD/y-mt-code-for-okamoto-et-al/README.md

 This repository contains code to replicate the preprint Okamoto F, Chitre AS, Sanches TM, Chen D, Munro D, NIDA Center for GWAS in Outbred Rats, Polesskaya O, Palmer AA 2023.
 Y and Mitochondrial Chromosomes in the Heterogeneous Stock Rat Population. *bioRxiv*. doi:[10.1101/2023.11.29.566473](https://doi.org/10.1101/2023.11.29.566473)

+Input data files for this code ("Data") may be found in UCSD Library: Okamoto, Faith; Chitre, Apurva S.; Sanches, Thiago M.; Chen, Denghui; Munro, Daniel; Polesskaya, Oksana (2023).
+Data from: Y and MT Chromosomes in the HS Rat Population.
+In The Center for GWAS in Outbred Rats Database (C-GORD).
+UC San Diego Library Digital Collections. https://doi.org/10.6075/J0M61KFB

 # Reproducing this paper's analysis #

 - Y and MT haplotyping: all Python notebooks